cgrx/algos/notes/6006/lecture-01.md

 	1. Given the number of combinations, we don't often enumerate every possible input-output combination.
 	2. A predicate (a property) is often used to verify the correctness of the output.
 2. An algorithm is a (deterministic) procedure to solve a computational problem of arbitrary sized input (i.e.) maps every input in the space to the correct output.
+3. A computer program that implements an algorithm will have a finite size, but works for an arbitrarily sized input.

 ### Correctness
 1. For an arbitrarily large inputs, an algorithm must be recursive in some way.